Shriram Finance Hits Record High Above ₹1,000 as CARE Upgrades Rating to AAA

 *this image is generated using AI for illustrative purposes only.

-Shriram Finance shares reached a historic milestone on the first day of 2026, crossing the ₹1,000 mark for the first time and hitting a record high of ₹1,009.
+Shriram Finance shares reached a historic milestone, crossing the ₹1,000 mark for the first time and hitting a record high of ₹1,009.
 The stock gained 1.30% during the session, extending its winning streak to three consecutive sessions with a cumulative rise of nearly 6% over this period.
-The remarkable performance in 2025 saw the stock surge 72%, making it one of the standout performers in the financial sector.
+The remarkable performance saw the stock surge 72% in the previous year, making it one of the standout performers in the financial sector.

 MUFG Investment Drives Market Confidence